 In 2010, Sean Ellis, coined the term growth hacker to make a noise all over the silicon valley.
-Back then, growing businesses was the job of VP Marketing.
-With big budgets and tremendous ads, they could generate more customers for businesses.
-However, Sean has a different point of view.
-He believed that it takes only a few innovative tricks with deep understanding of the business nature to achieve growth.
+Back then, growing businesses was the job of VP Marketing, with big budgets and tremendous ads, they could generate more customers for businesses.
+However, Sean had a different point of view, he believed that it takes only a few innovative tricks with deep understanding of the business nature to achieve growth.

 Sean helped many companies grow like Dropbox and Eventbrite but whenever he wanted to leave to pursue another adventure, he couldn’t find someone to continue his legacy in these companies.
 All the people applying for the job were thinking traditionally.
 So instead of recruiting marketing degree students, Sean started looking for a growth hacker.
-For someone who’s true north is growth.
-And as he published the job vacancy, the term went wildfire especially after Andrew chan article “Growth Hacker is the new VP Marketing”.
+For someone who’s true north is growth, and as he published the job vacancy, the term went wildfire especially after Andrew Chen article “Growth Hacker is the new VP Marketing”

 While growth hacking might seem like a complex topic for those who encounter it for the first time, the practice of growth hacking is not what it seems.
-It doesn't require anything more than utilizing an out of the box thinking.
-No need for codes or highly technical skills.
-All what is required is outlining your hypothesis and measuring the results until you hit the desired targets.
+It doesn't require anything more than utilizing an out of the box thinking, no need for codes or highly technical skills.
+All that is required is outlining your hypothesis and measuring the results until you hit the desired targets.

 In its plain form, and according to Wiki:

 Growth hacking is a process of rapid experimentation across marketing funnel, product development, sales segments, and other areas of the business to identify the most efficient ways to grow a business.
 A growth hacking team is made up of marketers, developers, engineers and product managers that specifically focus on building and engaging the user base of a business.”